Sport in Kuwait: Football (Soccer)

-Football is the most popular sport in Kuwait.
 The Kuwait Football Association (KFA) is the governing body of football in Kuwait.
 The KFA organises the men's, women's, and futsal national teams.
 The men's team has gained limited success at the sport, with the national team having competed at eight AFC Asian Cup competitions, and one FIFA World Cup, in 1982.
 The Kuwaiti Premier League is the top league of Kuwaiti football, featuring eighteen teams.
 Kuwait is home to many football clubs including Al-Arabi, Al-Fahaheel, Al-Jahra, Al-Kuwait, Al-Naser, Al-Salmiya, Al-Shabab, Al Qadsia, Al-Yarmouk, Kazma, Khaitan, Sulaibikhat, Sahel, and Tadamon.
 Kuwait is one of Asia's most successful footballing nations.
 They have been the champions of the 1980 AFC Asian Cup, runners-up of the 1976 AFC Asian Cup, and have taken third place of the 1984 AFC Asian Cup.
 Kuwait has also been to one FIFA World Cup, in 1982, but didn't win a single match, but tied 1–1 with Czechoslovakia on the first round.